Wisdom Tooth Removal – Aftercare

 • Stiff jaw muscles.
 You may find it difficult to open your mouth wide in the days following your surgery.
 This is normal and usually resolves itself within a week after surgery.
 Stretching these muscles may help to speed up recovery.

 Since no two mouths are alike, do not take advice from friends (even well-intended advice could cause a healing set-back).
-The advice given to you from Dr. Jackson and the Oral Surgery Associates team are tailored to fit your needs.
+The advice given to you from Lawson and the Oral Surgery Associates team are tailored to fit your needs.
 Please call us at 360-456-8610 if you have any questions or concerns about your recovery.
 Happy healing!